Standard enthalpy of formation

-Hess's law
+Hess' law

 For many substances, the formation reaction may be considered as the sum of a number of simpler reactions, either real or fictitious.
-The enthalpy of reaction can then be analyzed by applying Hess's Law, which states that the sum of the enthalpy changes for a number of individual reaction steps equals the enthalpy change of the overall reaction.
+The enthalpy of reaction can then be analyzed by applying Hess' law, which states that the sum of the enthalpy changes for a number of individual reaction steps equals the enthalpy change of the overall reaction.
 This is true because enthalpy is a state function, whose value for an overall process depends only on the initial and final states and not on any intermediate states.
 Examples are given in the following sections.